NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

         to Grantor Property
 </pre>

-<p>Assignable Reverter for Lease.
+Assignable Reverter for Lease.
 To make future interests assignable, define them separately.
 Note to make the Grantor explicit.
-(As usual we are looking at things from the obligor's side):</p>
+(As usual we are looking at things from the obligor's side):

 <pre>
 Reverter (Grantor, Grantee, Property) =